more-html/components/README.md

 - Add `<script type="module" async defer src="https://more-html.github.io/components/src/Heading-loader.js"></script>`
   in your HTML page.
 - Enhance all H1 tags with the `is` attribute like this: `<h1 is=more-h1>...</h1>`
+- Add the attribute `show-link` to render the "#" right away, even when not hovered.
 - Make sure the H1 tags have an `id` attribute, otherwise nothing will happen.
-- Done, you should see the "#" symbol show up after the headline and it should be clickable and link straight to this headline.
+- Done, you should see the "#" symbol (on hover) show up after the headline and it should be clickable and link straight to this headline.

 [heading-examples]: https://more-html.github.io/components/examples/heading.html